 In the early 1990s, the State of Bavaria sold its shares in “Bayerische Berg-, Hütten- und Salzwerke AG.”
 This resulted in the BHS plant Sonthofen becoming the legally independent company “BHS-Sonthofen GmbH.”
 Management, under the leadership of Dr. Christof Kemmann, took over all the company shares.

 Starting in the 1990s, BHS has been doing business on an international scale.
 Initially, the company mainly operated in German-speaking countries.
 At the end of the 20th century, BHS expanded across the globe.
 After moving into European markets, BHS established self-owned subsidiaries in North America (1998), China (2001), India (2007), Russia (2013) and finally Australia (2015).

 BHS acquired AVA GmbH & Co.
-KG, a leading process technology company based in Herrsching am Ammersee (Germany), to strengthen its market position.
-This move furthermore supplements the company’s process expertise in the field of process technology solutions for the chemical and pharmaceutical industry.
+KG, a leading process technology company based in Herrsching am Ammersee (Germany), to strengthen its market position in the field of process technology solutions for the chemical and pharmaceutical industry.
 The BHS Group can now also offer thermal processes in addition to mechanical process technology.